Last Updated on: 26th September 2024, 03:52 pm

 ❙ We regularly assess how the content in this article aligns with current scientific literature and expert recommendations in order to provide the most up-to-date research.

-What are the benefits of oral health?
+What are the benefits for oral health?
 What risks can be had?
+Is charcoal toothpaste safe?
 Are there other alternatives to improve the white color of normal teeth?
 Some answers are shared below.

-Is charcoal toothpaste safe
+What is activated carbon?
+Is charcoal toothpaste safe?

-The activated carbon used in the manufacture of toothpaste comes from burned coconut shells, olive pits, wood, or bone charcoal, among other natural sources.
+The activated carbon used in the manufacture of toothpaste comes from burned coconut shells, olive pits, wood or bone charcoal, among other natural sources.

 Carbon is treated at high temperatures to modify its internal structure and make it more porous, facilitating its abrasive characteristic.
 This can also be achieved by a chemical process, an option that is faster than heat treatment.

-Activated charcoal toothpaste is characterized by a fine and porous texture that helps to remove superficial stains caused by the consumption of tea, coffee, or tobacco.
 In addition, activated carbon also contributes to the elimination of toxins and bacteria present in the mouth, promoting a better oral health condition.
 Activated charcoal toothpaste is a tooth whitening alternative that should be used sparingly, as excessive use can wear away tooth enamel, leaving the dentin exposed, a situation that leads to other oral health conditions such as tooth sensitivity and gum issues.

 It is important to note that this type of toothpaste does not whiten teeth.
 It serves to eliminate superficial stains but does not act on internal stains.